- Places to Explore

 Ucluelet, which in the Nuu-chah-nulth First Nations language means "people with a safe landing place," along with the towns of Bamfield and Tofino, serves the Pacific Rim National Park Reserve.
-A longtime resource industry town, Ucluelet is less visited than Tofino and has a more relaxed pace.
-Despite a growing number of crafts shops and B&Bs, it's still more of a fishing village than an ecotourism retreat.
-The Black Rock Resort, though, competes with Tofino's upscale dining-and-lodging market.
+Ucluelet is quieter than Tofino and has a less sophisticated ambience.
+Despite a growing number of crafts shops, restaurants, and B&Bs, it's still more of a fishing village than an ecotourism retreat, although Black Rock Resort competes with Tofino's upscale dining-and-lodging market.

-As in Tofino, whale-watching is an important draw, though visitors also come in the off-season to watch the dramatic winter storms.
-It's also a regional base for sportfishing and kayaking to the Broken Group Islands, in the Pacific Rim National Park Reserve.
-Various charter companies also take boats to greet the 20,000 gray whales that pass close to Ucluelet on their migration to the Bering Sea every March and April.
+Like Tofino, whale-watching is an important draw as are the winter storms.
+Ucluelet is the regional base for fishing and kayaking in the Broken Group Islands, part of Pacific Rim National Park Reserve.
+Various charter companies take boats to greet the 20,000 gray whales that pass close to Ucluelet on their migration to the Bering Sea every March and April.

 Ucluelet at a Glance

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US